1siddharth/team-alphaone/README.md

 - Complete development of the individual experience including any additional functionality our research would show they require.
 - Providing special development areas  in the form of skill development courses as well as internships where they can interact and share experiences like community areas and study rooms.
 - Ability to put up and share code snippets/resources directly in the virtual space, we would like to make this as visually compelling as possible.

+# Team AlphaOne Members:

+1) Siddharth Rai(team lead,backend and cloud solutions specialist)
+2) Roshan Jha(frontend developer)

+# Installation Instructions:

+1)You can obtain the repository from Github.
+2)Navigate to the client folder .
+Open the Command Prompt.
+Type the command "npm install".This will install all the packages required for running the frontend.Type the command "npm start" which will start the frontend and you will get a message showing that the frontend server has started.
+3)Go back to the main folder.Navigate to the server folder.Type the command "npm install".This will install all the packages required for running the backend.Type the command "node app.js" which will start the backend and you will get a message showing that the backend server has started.

+# Project Pictures:

+Screenshots folder contains all the screenshots related to the project.